How to Spot Fake SOC 2 Type 2 Reports from India – Delve Scandal Explained

 How the Fake Evidence Was Generated

 The final report was delivered in days instead of months.
-Indian startups got a beautiful PDF they could immediately forward to US prospects.
-But the actual security controls were never properly tested over time.
+The startups got a beautiful PDF they could immediately forward to their prospects and customers.
+But the actual security controls were never properly designed, implemented and tested over time.

 SOC 2 Type 2 Auditors belonged to Indian Certification Mills

 Delve worked with firms such as Accorp, Gradient Certification, Glocert, and DKPC.
-On paper these firms showed US addresses in Wyoming or Texas.
+On paper, these firms showed US addresses.
 In reality, the work was done from offices in India.

 How to Spot a Fake SOC 2 Type 2 Report: A Practical Checklist